ShaharProfeta/RL_final_proj/README.md

 This project implements three different reinforcement learning algorithms to solve escape room scenarios.
 Each algorithm is applied to a different environment with unique challenges and optimal parameters.

-credits: Alon Yamin , Haran Gidooni , Shahar Profeta
+credits: Alon Yamin , Haran Gidoni , Shahar Profeta

 ## Table of Contents
 1. [Dynamic Programming](#dynamic-programming)